 The Eastern Partnership Index, combining independent analysis and up-to-date quantitative data, is a monitoring (research publication) and advocacy tool (event and liaison agenda) designed to empower civil society and inform policymakers.
-It aims to chart the progress made by the six EaP countries towards integration with the EU, asseses linkage with EU and chart democratic development, provide a scorecard of EaP countries in this regard, as well as eventually generate recommendations guiding countries along the transformation process.
-It also sets out a detailed standard and benchmarks for assessing “deep and sustainable democracy”.
+It aims to chart the progress made by the six EaP countries towards integration with the EU, to asses linkage with EU and chart democratic development, to provide a scorecard of EaP countries in this regard, as well as to eventually generate recommendations guiding countries along the transformation process.
+It also sets out detailed standards and benchmarks for assessing a “deep and sustainable democracy”.
 It is the primary goal of the EaP CSF this year to keep the EaP Index as a vital civil society advocacy tool for all six countries, empowering civil society, pushing the advocacy agendas of civil society and pro-reform actors.

 The idea of comparing country reform agendas and performance in their relationship with the EU emerged soon after the Eastern Partnership was launched.
 The first Assembly of the EaP Civil Society Forum that took place in Brussels in 2009 demonstrated that the civil society in the region lacks collective effort to stimulate reforms on the ground, thus the European Integration Index for the EaP countries was born.
 The project was initiated and managed by the International Renaissance Foundation starting from 2011 and involved a large number of civil society experts from the six Eastern Partnership countries.
 Since then, four annual editions of EaP Index publication have been compiled and published.
 The EaP CSF started to lead the project process in 2014, as logically the EaP CSF keeps the project closer to the operational structure of the civil society in the EaP countries.
 As of 2014, the EaP CSF is the project implementer and the EaP Index serves as its flagship publication.